Cghlewis/data-mgmt-ed-research-book/_book/13-data-cleaning.md

       - If you randomly generate any numbers in your data (e.g., study IDs), use an algorithmic pseudorandom number generator (PRNG) [@klein_practical_2018].
 This can be easily done in most statistical programs by setting a seed.
 Every time the PRNG is run with the same seed, it will produce the same results (i.e., the same set of random numbers).
 Without this, you will get a new random set of numbers each time your syntax is run.
       - Another example is when you are removing duplicate cases.
 Be purposeful about how you remove those duplicates.
 Do not assume your raw data will always come in the same order.
 Set parameters in your syntax before dropping cases (e.g., order by date then drop the second occurrence of a case).
 Otherwise, if at some point, someone unexpectedly shuffles your raw data around and you re-run your syntax, you may end up dropping different duplicate cases.
 1. Check each transformation
-    - As mentioned in Section \@ref(clean-check), check your work along the way, don’t wait until the end of your script.
+    - As mentioned in Section \@ref(clean-steps), check your work along the way, don’t wait until the end of your script.
 For each transformation in your data:
       - Review your variables/cases before and after the transformations.
       - Review all errors and warning codes
         - Some warnings may be innocuous (just messages)
         - Some errors are telling you that your code did not run, you need to fix something
         - Other warnings are telling you that your code did run but it did not run as you expected it to.
 If you don’t pay attention to these warnings, you may end up with unexpected results.
 1. Validate your data before exporting and review after exporting
-    - As we discussed in Section \@ref(clean-check), before exporting data you will want to run through your final list of sanity checks, based on our data quality criteria, to make sure no mistakes are missed.
+    - As we discussed in Section \@ref(clean-steps), before exporting data you will want to run through your final list of sanity checks, based on our data quality criteria, to make sure no mistakes are missed.
       - While eyeballing summary information is helpful, consider writing tests based on your expectations, that produce a result of TRUE or FALSE (e.g., test that `stu_id` falls within the range of 1000--2000).
     - After exporting your data, open the exported file.
 Does everything look as you expected (e.g., maybe you expected missing data to export as blanks but they exported as "NA")?
 1. Do code review